 CTP credentials are maintained by completing a minimum of 30 hours of continuing professional education every two years.
 The TMA is the premier organization of professionals dedicated to corporate renewal and turnaround management.
 This independent, nonprofit corporation preserves the integrity and confidentiality of the CTP application, examination and approval process.”

+The value of a Certified Turnaround Professional can be significant.
 Whether it is as a professional receiver, chief restructuring officer, trustee or advisor to management, a CTP can materially improve the outcome and shorten the duration of corporate crises.

 June 15, 2020